AneeshSaravuKarekad/meet/README.md

 ## User Stories:

-- User is able to choose events by city and is able to see the list of these events
+- User is able to filter events by city
-- User can specify number of events to be displayed
+- User can filter number of events to be displayed
-- User can see details of the event and hide them by clicking on show/hide button
+- User can see/hide details of the event show/hide button
-- User can see chart displaying a number of upcoming events.
+- User can see scattered chart displaying a number of upcoming events with respect to location.
+- User can see a pie chart displaying the percentage of individual topics of the events

 ## App Link